poult-lab/daily-word/english_words_ learning.md

 03.embassy  [ˈembəsi]

+[n] to inform the embassy of the situation.

 "a group of officials led by an ambassador who represent their government in a foreign country"

+[n] a demonstration outside the Russian Embassy.

+"the building in which an embassy works"

 04.consulate  [ˈkɒnsjələt]

+[n]  They managed to make contact with the British consulate in Lyons.

 "the building where a consul works"

+> You can think of **the embassy as the head office, whereas the consulate is the regional office**.
+Embassies are the main representatives of their home country, whereas consulates are additional diplomatic offices.